code-saturne/code_saturne/docs/doxygen/developer_guide/build_system.md

 - Libtool has some nice features relative to building and organizing libraries, but unfortunately decides that it is always right, even when it is wrong.
 In addition, it does not handle some compilers or languages, such as CUDA.
-So Libtool has been removed from the code_saturne build system as of August 2022 (for version 7.3).
+So Libtool was removed from the code_saturne build system in August 2022 (for version 7.3).
   Shared libraries are now handled through addtional Automake rules and a `build-aux/cs_link_library.py` helper script.